I have revised the article in the light of two developments:

 4. The converse of value is anti-value.

-5. Value is co-created through the interaction between the value beneficiary (e.g. consumer) and the value generator (product, service, facility, establishment, event, or interaction).
+5. Value is co-created through the interaction between the value beneficiary (e.g. consumer, user) and the value generator (product, service, facility, establishment, event, or interaction).

-6. Greatness-creating enterprises seek to generate maximum value for each member of the enterprise ecosystem—not just favoured stakeholders such as customers and investors.
+6. Greatness-creating enterprises seek to generate maximum value for all beneficiaries — not just favoured groups such as customers and investors.

 These propositions are the fruits of a lifetime of study, experimentation and real-world application.
 I hope you have found them of value, and thank you for your patience, tenacity and fortitude as you complete your voyage through this unavoidably lengthy article.